isathar/Blender_UDK_FBX_Tools/README.md

 *Exporter:*

 - To export files with the 7.3 exporter, select 'Use FBX 2013' in the export panel.
-  - The new FBX 7.3 exporter should be able to export everything except animations at the moment.
+  - The new FBX 7.3 exporter should be able to export everything except animations, cameras and lights at the moment.

 - The importer currently works with FBX 6.1 files only.